Leader-board/St-Andrews/Fall 2020/amhQA.md

 Yes there are.

-## Do we know if melvil will be open over xmas break? for people who can't go home
+## Will Melville be open over Christmas break for people who can't get home?

-Dra whithorn and abh will be open like it was during lockdown.
-However you will have to pay extra to stay over Christmas unfortunately.
-Its usually open over christmas you can apply in November for christmas accommodation.
+You can apply in November for Christmas accomodation but you have to pay extra to stay in Melville over Christmas.

 ## storage space in Rooms